tincochan/tinniccii/about.md

 - Bachelor：SICAU
 - Master：SYSU （Department of Mathematics & LMNS, Fudan University. if your mentor is too rich, it looks strange.）
-- PhD： MPI of Biochemistry（LMU Munich and Cantab）
+- PhD： MPI of Biochemistry or Mathematics（LMU Munich and Cantab）

 ##### 一、